EdwinKuttappi/fastpage1/_pages/about.md

 The programmer of this site is **[Edwin](https://github.com/EdwinKuttappi)** [^1] and he is somewhat new and trying really hard to code.
 He likes to play video games and participate in outdoor activities such as hiking.

-[^1]:The github profile of Edwin to see his latest projects which can also be found on the bottom of the homepage
+[^1]:The github profile of Edwin to see his latest projects which can also be found on the bottom of the page.

 ## Hobbies and Favorites